These are the current Bye-Laws as of July 2024.

 x.
 Union Executive cannot make amendments to policy received by a zone.
 In this instance, any policies should be referred to the relevant zone for amendments.

 xi.
-If a Liberation Officer is unable to attend Union Executive, they may send an officer of their Liberation Network Committee in their stead, who will have voting rights for the duration of the meeting.
+If a Student Officer is unable to attend Union Executive, they may send a member of their Committee in their stead, who will have voting rights for the duration of the meeting.
 This is known as proxy voting.

 2. Education Zone: